 Try these 3 ideas for fostering your ELA students' SEL this year.

-This year, we must help our students adjust to our transformed environment and support them through the many social and emotional challenges that they may face.
+This year, we must help our students adjust to our transformed environment and support them through the many social and emotional challenges they may face.
 Something to consider for a great start is how to foster social-emotional learning right from the beginning of the year.
 Here are some thoughts on how to do it effectively using Mirrors & Windows: Connecting with Literature.

 As students get back into classrooms, we must support them as they activate the social-emotional skills necessary to work in a collaborative setting, focus on their goals, and persevere through challenges.